kubeflow/kubeflow/README.md

 # Kubeflow

 The Kubeflow project is dedicated to making machine learning on [Kubernetes](https://kubernetes.io/) simple, portable and scalable.
 Our goal is **not** to recreate other services, but to provide a straightforward way to train, test, and deploy best-of-breed open-source predictive models to diverse infrastructures.
-Anywhere you are running Kubernetes, you should be able to run KubeFlow.
+Anywhere you are running Kubernetes, you should be able to run Kubeflow.

 ****